1st Cavalry Division (German Empire): Combat chronicle

 Initially, it was the sole cavalry division on the Eastern Front, where it was assigned to the 8th Army.
 It remained in the East throughout the war.
 From 6 January 1915 to 22 August 1917, the division was involved in coastal defence duties in northern Courland.
-It was transferred to the Ukraine in March 1918, where it remained until 29 January 1919.
+It was transferred to Ukraine in March 1918, where it remained until 29 January 1919.
 From 16 January 1918, it contained just one brigade of 3 regiments.

 Battle Calendar

-The Division was formed as Part of the Mobilization at the Beginning of the First World War and was used exclusively on the Eastern Front.
-Here it remained as a German Police Force after the Peace of Brest-Litovsk.
+The Division was formed as part of the mobilization at the beginning of World War I and was used exclusively on the Eastern Front.
+Here it remained as a German Police Force after the Treaty of Brest-Litovsk.
 It was first used in Livonia and Estonia and then came to Ukraine, where it remained until 16 March 1919.